jupyter/dashboards/README.md

 # Jupyter Dashboards Layout

-Extension for Jupyter Notebook that enables the layout and presentation of grid-based dashboards from notebooks.
+Extension for Jupyter Notebook that enables the layout and presentation of dashboards from notebooks.

 ![Dashboard layout screenshot](etc/dashboards_intro.png)